-Browser Requirements – it is recommended that you use the latest version of Mozilla Firefox, Internet Explorer, Chrome, or Safari.
+Browser Requirements – it is recommended that you use the latest version of Mozilla Firefox, Microsoft Edge, or Safari.

 For technical assistance, please contact the clerk’s office’s helpdesk at CMHelpdesk@vawb.uscourts.gov.
 Please note: the clerk’s office is prohibited from giving legal advice.